 What is a sinus infection?

-The sinuses are air-filled cavities that surround the nose and drain into the nose.
-They are present in the forehead, the cheeks and near the eyes.
+Sinuses are air-filled cavities that are present in the facial bones and drain into the nose.
+They are present in the forehead, cheeks, and near the eyes.

-A sinus infection occurs when the sinus gets blocked and mucus gets trapped in the sinuses.
-This causes viruses, bacteria or rarely fungi to grow easily due to the moist and stagnant environment.
-This is also called acute sinusitis.
+A sinus infection occurs when the sinus gets blocked and mucus gets trapped in it.
+This causes viruses, bacteria, or, rarely, fungi to grow easily due to the moist and stagnant environment.
+A sinus infection is also called acute sinusitis.

-What are the signs and symptoms of a sinus infection?
+9 signs and symptoms of a sinus infection

 Symptoms of a sinus infection include